usadson/WebEngine/README.md

 but try to conform to that rule when writing comments, and seperating the argument list by newlines to prevent long-lines is good practice.

+For the most part, use `clang-format` to format the code.
+The configuration of this tool still needs some tweaking, but in general it works.
+Known issues:
+* Things like: `std::optional<std::vector<std::string>>` will be converted to `std::optional<std::vector<std::string> >`
+* class keywords (public, protected, private) use two-space indentation instead of tabs.

 ## Directory Structure
 The project is seperated into different directories.
 * [bin](bin) is the auto-generated directory for object files.
 Note however that the main executable is the `./engine` file.